greenstatic/bigbluebutton-exporter/docs/installation/all_in_one_monitoring_stack.md

 !!!
 Tip
     When upgrading BigBlueButton, the upgrade procedure will overwrite the contents of `/etc/nginx/sites-available/bigbluebutton` thereby causing you to lose access to your metrics.
-    So after the upgrade od BigBlueButton you will need to add the location directive again.
+    So after the upgrade to BigBlueButton you will need to add the location directive again.

-    You could also add a seperate site configuration, but this will require you do point another domain to the server to do virtual hosting and acquire a seperate HTTPS certificate.
+    You could also add a separate site configuration, but this will require you to point another domain to the server to do virtual hosting and acquire a separate HTTPS certificate.

 ### 6. Setup Grafana
 Login to Grafana (https://example.com/monitoring) in your web browser (admin:admin) and **change the password**.